jdeniau/behat-docs/cookbooks/custom_formatter.rst

        public function getParameter($name) { }

        /**
         * Our formatter is a Symfony EventSubscriber.
-        * This method tells behat where we want to "hook" in the process.
+        * This method tells Behat where we want to "hook" in the process.
         * Here we want to be called:
         *   - at start, when the test is launched with the `BeforeExerciseCompleted::BEFORE` event,
         *   - when a step has ended with the `StepTested::AFTER` event.
         *
-        * There is a lot of other that can be found here: https://github.com/Behat/Behat/tree/2a3832d9cb853a794af3a576f9e524ae460f3340/src/Behat/Testwork/EventDispatcher/Event
+        * There are a lot of other events that can be found here in the Behat\Testwork\EventDispatcher\Event class */ public static function getSubscribedEvents()
-        */
-       public static function getSubscribedEvents()
        {